cronkitedata/cronkite-docs/docs/excel/xlguides/xl-filtersort.md

 (The little arrows on the headers showing you they are sorted only happen when you have your data formatted as a table.)

+#### Returning to the original order

+When we went through best practices, one of the first steps was to add a column that included the original sort order as provided in the original data.

+In this case, it's the same as the incident date and time (inc_date), but you can't count on that.
+Once you've sorted and re-saved your spreadsheet, there's no going back.

+ Now  you can see why it might be important to have that leftmost column of numbers to get you back to some natural order of the dataset.

 ### Filtering

 Filtering means picking out only some of the rows you want to see based on a criteria you select in a column.
 Think of it as casting a fishing net -- the more filters you add, the fewer fish will be caught.